Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Xavier vs. Seton Hall Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 23

-Saturday's contest features the Xavier Musketeers (6-6, 0-1 Big East) and the Seton Hall Pirates (8-4, 1-0 Big East) facing off at Cintas Center (on December 23) at 2:00 PM.
-This matchup, according to our computer prediction, will result in a 74-71 victory for Xavier.
+Saturday's game between the Xavier Musketeers (6-6, 0-1 Big East) and the Seton Hall Pirates (8-4, 1-0 Big East) at Cintas Center has a projected final score of 74-71 based on our computer prediction, with Xavier taking home the win.
+Game time is at 2:00 PM on December 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!